jhui/jhui.github.io/_posts/2017-03-15-Fast-R-CNN-and-Faster-R-CNN.markdown

 #### Fast R-CNN

-Same as SPPnet, we use the features maps at the CNN layer "conv5" for region proposals.
-However, instead of generating a pyramid of layers, Fast R-CNN warps ROIs into one single layer using the RoI pooling.
+Instead of generating a pyramid of layers, Fast R-CNN warps ROIs into one single layer using the RoI pooling.
 <div class="imgcap">
 <img src="/assets/rcnn/st2.png" style="border:none;width:70%">
 </div>